INSTALLATION GUIDE

 What is Steel Wire Armoured (SWA) Cable?

-Steel Wire Armoured (SWA) cable is a robust, multi-core power cable designed for fixed installation in situations where mechanical protection is required.
-It is the standard cable type for underground power runs, external installations between buildings, and industrial and commercial wiring where the cable may be exposed to accidental damage.
+Steel Wire Armoured (SWA) cable is a multi-core power cable for fixed wiring where mechanical protection is required.
+It is the default choice for underground runs, external sub-mains between buildings, and industrial and commercial wiring exposed to accidental damage.

-SWA cable comprises an inner conductor (copper or aluminium), XLPE or PVC insulation on each core, a bedding layer, a layer of galvanised steel wires wound helically around the cable (the armour), and an outer PVC sheath.
-The steel wire armour provides excellent mechanical protection and, crucially, provides the circuit protective conductor (earth) path for the installation when correctly terminated with appropriate glands.
+The construction is a copper or aluminium conductor, insulation on each core, a bedding layer, a layer of galvanised steel wires laid helically around the cable (the armour), and an outer sheath.
+The armour does two jobs: it takes the mechanical punishment, and when correctly terminated it acts as the circuit protective conductor for the circuit.

 Free download